San Diego Identity Theft Lawyer

 How can an attorney prove you are not guilty of identity theft?

 The prosecution has the burden of proof to establish beyond a reasonable doubt that you committed identity theft.
 If a single element of the offense is missing , then you cannot be convicted.
 These are some of the defenses that can be used to avoid a conviction for identity theft.

 - Consent by the owner of the personally identifying information.

 - Person’s identity not used for fraudulent purpose.

 - You lacked fraudulent criminal intent.

-It is very important that you speak with experienced San Diego Criminal Defense Attorney Vik Monder as soon as possible.
+It is very important that you speak with experienced San Diego Criminal Defense Attorney Vik Monder as soon as possible regardless of the type of charges you’re facing, whether it’s identity theft or various charges for fraud, such as charges for a health care fraud.
 Vik Monder is one of the few attorneys that is ready to take your case to trial and is not afraid to do what it takes to get your charges dropped or mitigated at the least.
 Do yourself a justice and get the upper hand when fighting a criminal charge by securing an attorney.
 The risk you take of not properly fighting the charge could result in prison time, and a permanent criminal record.
 Do not risk your future and have the help of San Diego Criminal Defense Attorney Vik Monder on your side.